 Plus Software shall have no obligation to support:

-- Product that is not stated as a supported version at Plus Software’s product web site or other agreed method; as such Plus may require that, for a given problem, the Requestor upgrades the Software/Services at a site to a newer version.
+- Product that is not stated as a supported version at Plus Software's product website or other agreed method; as such Plus Software may require that, for a given problem, the Requestor upgrades the Software/Services at a site to a newer version.

-- Product problems caused by Requestor or Requestor negligence, or misuse or misapplication, use of product rather than is specified in Plus Software user guide or in any other causes beyond the control of Plus Software; or
+- Product problems caused by Requestor or Requestor negligence, misuse or misapplication, use of product other than is specified in Plus Software user guide or in any other causes beyond the control of Plus Software

 - Product installing on any computer hardware that does not meet Plus Software's minimum hardware requirements.

-- Product problems directly related to 3rd party hardware, software or equipment not directly associated with the supplied software.
+- Product problems directly related to third-party hardware, software or equipment not directly associated with the supplied software.

 Critical situations may require the parties to use the telephone for immediate communications.
 The parties will follow up such communications via the electronic interface.
 Each party is responsible for its own costs of this communication.

 In circumstances where materials have to be exchanged using facsimile, courier services, or other delivery services, each party is responsible for funding their own costs of these exchanges.